Butternut Squash Kale Stuffed Shells is a wonderfully rich and creamy dish that is full of fall flavors.

 - Cut in half lengthwise and use a spoon to scoop out the seeds and stringy flesh.

 This recipe calls for cutting the butternut squash into cubes and roasting.
 However, you can also roast the two butternut squash halves on a large baking sheet, flesh side up.
-Once cooled, simply scoop out the flesh and add to food processor with the other ingredients.
+Once cooled, simply scoop out the flesh and add to a food processor with the other ingredients.

 Butternut Squash Kale Stuffed Shells is Great for Leftovers